abpin/krake_phantomjs/README.md

 ## Overview
-A standalone phantomjs server that takes in a Krake definitions via HTTP post/RESTFUL API and returns an array of scraped results from a single corresponding Web Page
+A standalone phantomjs server that takes in a Krake definitions via HTTP post/RESTFUL API and returns an array of scraped results from a single corresponding Web Page.

 ## Requirements
 - PhantomJS 1.8.1